MicrosoftDocs/architecture-center/docs/cloud-adoption/governance/identity-baseline/policy-statements.md

 **Technical risk**: Identity management systems with insufficiently secure user authentication methods, such as basic user/password combinations, can lead to compromised or hacked passwords, providing a major risk of unauthorized access to secure cloud systems.

-**Policy statement**: All accounts are required to login to secured resources using a multi-factor authentication (MFA) method.
+**Policy statement**: All accounts are required to login to secured resources using a multi-factor authentication method.

-**Potential design options**: For Azure Active Directory, implement [Azure Multi-Factor Authentication](/azure/active-directory/authentication/concept-mfa-howitworks) as part of your user authorization process.
+**Potential design options**: For Azure Active Directory, implement [Azure multi-factor authentication](/azure/active-directory/authentication/concept-mfa-howitworks) as part of your user authorization process.

 ## Isolated identity providers